jonesbrennan/python-comanage-api/README.md

 After registration you can find the value for `COMANAGE_API_SSH_KEY_AUTHENTICATOR_ID` in the URL for editing the Authenticator:

 - It would be **3** in this example URL: [https://registry.cilogon.org/registry/authenticators/edit/3]()

+**NOTE**:

+- Experimental
+    - The SshKey API is implemented via the SSH Key Authenticator Plugin.
+      REST APIs provided by plugins are currently considered Experimental, and as such this interface may change without notice between minor releases.

+- Implementation Notes
+    - Only JSON format is supported.
+XML format is not supported.
+    - Note the URLs for this API use plugin syntax.
+(There is an extra component to the path.)
+    - As defined in the SshKey Schema, an SSH Key Authenticator ID is required as part of the request.
+      This refers to the Authenticator instantiated for the CO.
+    - Authenticators that are locked cannot be managed by the API.

 ### Adding a new SSH Key Authenticator in COmanage